Eddy Bengtsson

 Eddy Bengtsson (born April 30, 1979, in Gothenburg) is a Swedish retired wrestler who competed in the Men's Greco-Roman 120 kg at the 2004 Summer Olympics and 2000 Summer Olympics.
-Bengtsson retired from wrestling and competed in many grappling tournaments, and also in mixed martial arts competition.
+Bengtsson retired from wrestling and competed in many grappling tournaments, and in mixed martial arts.
 On April 23, 2010, he faced Alexander Emelianenko for the Russian-based Pro FC mixed martial arts organization losing by KO in the opening round.
-Bengtsson made a brief comeback as a wrestler to try to reach the 2012 Summer Olympics but failed, On May 10, 2012, he officially announced his retirement as a wrestler.
+Bengtsson made a brief comeback as a wrestler to try to reach the 2012 Summer Olympics but failed.
+On May 10, 2012, he officially announced his retirement as a wrestler.
 He is an honorary member of the Scandinavian Hammers.